samplchallenges/SAMPL7/README.md

 Additional details are provided below.

 A later phase of SAMPL7 is expected to include logD prediction (hopefully with pKa values provided) for a series of small moleculs in several solvents; data is currently being collected in partnership with GSK.

+**The tentative submission deadline for predictions for the host-guest challenge is October 1, 2019.**

 ### Gibb Deep Cavity Cavitand (GDCC) binding of guests